 Introduction

 We are saddened by the news that Mystic AI is sunsetting their services.
-They were a early pioneer in the space and really pushed the industry forward.
-To support their users and ensure that their apps still remain functional despite the circumstances, this guide will walk you through migrating apps from Mystic to Cerebrium.
+They were an early pioneer in the space and really pushed the industry forward.
+This guide will walk you through migrating apps from Mystic to Cerebrium to ensure that users’ apps remain functional despite the circumstances.

 Key Differences